Coding-Coach/find-a-mentor/README.md

 That's why we here! 😀

 Have an idea?
-Please [create a PR](https://help.github.com/articles/creating-a-pull-request/).
+Please **use a branch** and [create a PR](https://help.github.com/articles/creating-a-pull-request/).
 If you not sure how to do this, ask us or find a mentor who can assist.

 Haven't time to code it?
 Please open an [issue](https://github.com/Coding-Coach/find-a-mentor/issues/new).